youyanggu/covid19_projections/r_values/README.md

 Our data-driven model allows us to provide an estimate for the initial [basic reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number) (R0) and post-mitigation R in each US state and 40 countries.

 For each date, we provide our best estimate of the initial R0 and post-mitigation R *from data generated on that date*.
-For example, file `2020-04-24_r_values_us.csv` simply means that our estimates were generated on April 24, not that these are the R values on April 24.
-We are not providing day-by-day R estimates at this time.
+For example, file `2020-04-24_r_values_us.csv` simply means that our estimates were generated on April 24, not that these were the R values on April 24.
+We not have day-by-day R estimates available at this time.

 View our [Infections Tracker](https://covid19-projections.com/infections-tracker/) page to see histograms of our latest R estimates.